Final Fantasy XVI: Platforms, story, setting & everything we know

-In a translated interview from a Japanese magazine, Yoshida said: “Development of the latest title, Final Fantasy XVI, is in its final stages.”
+Then on April 29, 2022, VGC discovered commentary by Yoshida stating the game is nearly finished.
+In a translated interview from a Japanese magazine, he said: “Development of the latest title, Final Fantasy XVI, is in its final stages.

-He continued: “Final Fantasy XVI aims to integrate the story and the gaming experience into a single-player game.
+“Final Fantasy XVI aims to integrate the story and the gaming experience into a single-player game.
 Unlike online, which portrays multiple players simultaneously, Final Fantasy XVI focuses on the individual.
-“This makes the story more immersive.
+This makes the story more immersive.
 It’s a very dense story.

-“As an adult, I learnt about society and said to myself ‘reality is not as easy as a video game’.
+“As an adult, I learned about society and said to myself ‘reality is not as easy as a video game’.
 I hope that those who once left Final Fantasy will remember how exciting their passion for video games was back then.”

-It looks like PC and Xbox Series X|S owners will have to wait longer to see if the game comes to more platforms down the line, although is Final Fantasy 7 Remake is anything to go by it may not come to those systems at all.
+It looks like PC and Xbox Series X|S owners will have to wait longer to see if the game comes to more platforms down the line, although if Final Fantasy 7 Remake is anything to go by it may not come to those systems at all.

 While this may be disappointing for Xbox and PC owners, it’s important to remember that there are a number of Square Enix games that have eventually made their way to these platforms in the past.
 Nier Automata is an example of a game that launched a whole year later on the Xbox One after its initial PS4 release.

 While the monolithic mechs and gas-guzzling airships may be gone, it does seem the action-based real-time battle system will be returning.
-Quite whether it will share the exact same mechanics of Final Fantasy XV remains to be seen.
+Quite whether it will share the exact same mechanics as Final Fantasy XV remains to be seen.
 However, the combat does showcase some rather scintillating swordplay combos, deadly aerial attacks, warp-based dashes, and devastating magical attacks.